MicrosoftDocs/azure-docs/articles/machine-learning/how-to-view-online-endpoints-costs.md

    :::image type="content" source="./media/how-to-view-online-endpoints-costs/online-endpoints-cost-analysis-select-endpoint-deployment.png" lightbox="./media/how-to-view-online-endpoints-costs/online-endpoints-cost-analysis-select-endpoint-deployment.png" alt-text="Screenshot of the Cost Analysis view showing a red box around the Tag buttons.":::

 > [!TIP]
-> Managed online endpoint uses VMs for the deployments.
+> Managed online endpoints use virtual machines (VMs) for the deployments.
 If you submitted a request to create an online deployment and it failed, it might have passed the stage when compute is created.
 In that case, the failed deployment would incur charges.
-If you finished debugging or investigation for the failure, you can delete the failed deployments to save the cost.
+If you finished debugging or investigating the failure, you can delete the failed deployments to save the cost.

 ## Related content